top of page

 S side of 136th Ave & E of 57th St

 Allegan book p.
-22. Photo of school page 22.
-In 1945 there were 20 students enrolled.
-History of Allegan County
+22 with photo of school.
+In 1945, 20 students were enrolled.
+History of Allegan County p.
+22

 Allegan